Disruption warning for cycling world championships as union ballots for strike

 “GMB Scotland has been clear: our members need an improved offer which can only be achieved through the intervention of Scottish Government.
 Otherwise, strike action is inevitable and any disruption to this global event will only further highlight the importance of the local government workforce.”

-The ballot will be posted out to members working in parking and at the velodrome on Monday June 26.
+The GMB Scotland ballot will be posted out to members working in parking and at the velodrome on Monday June 26.

+Unison Scotland head of local government Johanna Baxter said: “No-one wants to disrupt the World Cycling Championships.
+Local government workers have been working hard preparing for the event.

+“However, local government workers in Scotland have suffered over a decade of pay cuts and, along with the rest of the country, are living with the cost-of-living crisis.

 The UCI Cycling World Championships will take place from August 3 to 13.